syncfusion-content/uwp-docs/uwp/SfRotator/navigation-position.md

 # NavigationStripPosition

-The `NavigationStripPosition` position specifies the placement position of the navigation bar items such as thumbnail or dots relative to the slider area.
+The `NavigationStripPosition` position specifies the placement position of the navigation bar items such as thumbnail or dots relative to the image panel area.

 There are four available positions,